Tyumener/car-adverts/README.md

 * [HATEOS](https://en.wikipedia.org/wiki/HATEOAS)
 * Clean the codebase
     * Implement Unit of work pattern to support transactions
+    * Impletemt the rest of tests
+    * Configure Sonarqube and run the analysis of the codebase

 ## How to run locally